forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-rails.md

 menu: []

 ---
 We’re looking for a software engineer to help us build [Forestry CMS](https://forestry.io/docs/welcome/ "Forestry CMS Docs"), our flagship product -a Git-backed CMS for the JAMstack.
-This will include work on the API (Rails), databases (Postgres), infrastructure (Terraform, AWS, Kubernetes) and integrations with 3rd party servcies.
+You’ll work on building and scaling our NodeJS back-end: the API, databases, infrastructure and integrations with 3rd party services.
 The person in this role will have a lot of autonomy on a small team focused on building the best CMS for the JAMstack.

 * This position is for a full-time employee.
 * This is a remote role (UTC -8 to UTC -2).
 We are open to extending our range to UTC +1 for the right candidate.